dac09/energenie/README.md

 3. Typeahead

 ###Notes
 I do have some DOM manipulation in controllers, which breaks convention.
 This is bad practice - only did it for the sake of simplicity.
 I'll fix linting issues when I get a chance.

 Didn't write tests - oops ;)

 ###Running it:
     npm install
-    bower install
-    grunt server
+    grunt